Protect Surprise & West Valley from a 700 MW Gas Power Plant

 Read the analysis →Takanock and project supporters have made specific claims about emissions, utility bills, and community benefits.
 Here is what their own data and public statements actually show, checked against primary sources.

-Join over 6,800 residents who have already signed the Stop Project Baccara petition.
+Over 6,800 residents have signed the Stop Project Baccara petition.
+Cumulative public engagement continues to matter at every remaining gate.

 Connect with over 1,000 members in the Project Baccara Opposition Facebook group.
 Get updates, share information, and coordinate.